Our2020View/Our2020View.github.io/batterymonitor.md

 <img src="/assets/fridge-panel-off-web.jpg"/>

 I inserted a cable fisher in the back right corner and went straight down the back right side of the fridge.
 The  cable fisher popped out down by the water heater.
-Once I had the cable from the EMS on top of the fridge, it was easy to get it over to the the hole that opened into the cabinet above the cooktop.

 Here is a shot of where I started the electician's cable puller down the back of the fridge: